tochman/the_blue_print/chapters/07-3-higher-order-components.md

 The hook approach provides superior clarity because it makes data dependencies explicit and avoids creating additional component layers in React DevTools.

-## Advanced HOC Implementation Patterns
+## Advanced HOC implementation patterns

 While HOCs are less common in contemporary development, understanding their implementation patterns proves valuable when maintaining existing codebases or integrating with certain library APIs.